hasanmoudud/geocompr/main.md

 However there are some general principles, provided in this section, that can help decide.

 First it's worth considering *when to transform*.
-In some cases transformation to a projected CRS is essential, such as when using geometric functions such as `st_buffer()`, Figure \@ref(fig:crs-buf) shows.
+In some cases transformation to a projected CRS is essential, such as when using geometric functions such as `st_buffer()`, as Figure \@ref(fig:crs-buf) shows.
 Conversely, publishing data online with the **leaflet** package may require a geographic CRS.
 <!-- If the visualization phase of a project involves publishing results using [leaflet](https://github.com/Leaflet/Leaflet) via the common format [GeoJSON](http://geojson.org/) (a common scenario) projected data should probably be transformed to WGS84.  -->
 Another case is when two objects with different CRSs must be compared or combined, as shown when we try to find the distance between two objects with different CRSs: